vladimirrim/mapGenerator/README.md

 # mapGenerator

-This programme generates random 2d occupancy grids.
+This program generates random 2d occupancy grid maps.

+# Algorithm

+It creates random maze using Recursive Backtracking algorithm and spawns random rectangles on top of it.

 # Interface

---help - print interface
+--help - Print interface.

--w, --weight - weight of the grid
+-w, --weight - Weight of the map in pixels.
+It must be divisible by 10.

--h, --height - height of the grid
+-h, --height - Height of the map in pixels.
+It must me divisible by 10.

--r, --resolution - resolution of the grid
+-r, --resolution - Resolution of the map in metres per pixel.

--o, --output - output filename
+-o, --output - Output filename.

+# Compilation

+Use catkin_make to compile.